OneMohrTime/timber-starter-theme/README.md

-# OneMohrTime Timber Starter Theme
+# OneMohrTime Timber Starter Template

 ## Overview
 This WordPress starter theme is built on top of Timber and DDEV to provide a robust and flexible foundation for creating modern, maintainable, and performant WordPress websites.
 It was written by [@onemohrtime](https://github.com/OneMohrTime), with a _**LOT**_ of inspiration and education from [@bgrrtt](https://github.com/bgrrtt).